robcarver17/pysystemtrade/docs/userguide.md

 # So, do this:
 system.config.volatility_calculation['days']=20

-# Do NOT do this:
+# Do NOT do this - it will wipe out all the other elements in the volatility_calculation dictionary:
 # system.config.volatility_calculation=dict(days=20)